Are you into rhymes?

-“I never could get the hang of Thursdays” are the words said by Arthur Dent in Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy”.
-The planet Earth also gets destroyed on that day.
+“I never could get the hang of Thursdays” are words said by Arthur Dent in Douglas Adams’ “The Hitchhiker’s Guide to the Galaxy”.
+The planet Earth also gets destroyed on that day (in the book!).

 Most Australians are paid either weekly or biweekly on a Thursday, so most shopping malls are generally open until 9 pm, which is later than other weekdays.

 17. The Norwegians consider it a shopping day.

 In Norway, Thursday has also been the day when most shops and malls are open later than on the other weekdays.